 The New Normal: Disney to Focus on Streaming as Theaters Fade

 Movie theaters aren’t dead, but they’re certainly on life support.
-The industry is reeling from the pandemic and things are looking bleaker and bleaker.
+Movie theaters are reeling from the impact of Covid-19 and things are looking bleaker and bleaker.
 At the end of the day, there’s a good chance we see less theaters in America and more tailored screenings and showings.
 For now, however, it’s like a dam meeting its capacity and everyone watching for the burst.
 It’s sad for theater fans and filmmakers alike who envision their projects hitting the big screen.
 However, holding onto the past might not benefit anyone given the gravity of the pandemic.
 Disney certainly thinks it’s better to move on into new and innovative channels.

 In an interview with CNBC, Disney CEO Bob Chapek says streaming is going to be the main focus for Disney moving forward.
 The decision isn’t an emotional one, it’s simply where the viewers are in the current media landscape.
 “Right now, they’re voting with their pocketbooks and they’re voting very heavily towards Disney+.
 What we want to do is make sure we’re going to go the way that consumers want us to go,” Chapek noted in the interview.
 It’s a bummer for the theater industry to be sure.
 Having one of the biggest media publishers and distributors move away from your industry hurts.

 The Mulan Project and Accepting Consistency Over Box Office Blowouts